Someone Does Not Like You

 Have you ever had to confront a co-worker who you knew did not like you, because of something he/she did/said that harmed you in some way?

 Some people who don’t like you will let you know it.
-They will either tell you outright, or their actions toward you will let you know.
+They will be overt about it, and will either tell you outright, to your face, or their overt (not hidden) actions toward you will let you know.
 Even at work, where it is usually necessary to be polite and civil to everyone in order to keep your job, it is still clear to most people when someone has a sincere dislike for them.

 Unfortunately, it is those who do not like you who come disguised as friends that you need to be even more concerned about.
 These are the people who can get close enough to do some real damage.
 Remember Judas Iscariot?
 In the New Testament, he was one of the disciples, someone once trusted, yet he agreed to lead the chief Sanhedrin priests to Jesus for 30 pieces of silver.
 This is not to say those who show their dislike are harmless, or that you should not be distrustful of them.
 But, the more aware you are of overt enemies, the less likely it is that he or she will be able to do a lot of harm to you.

+If the dislike is covert (hidden), it can be a horse (or a fox) of a different color.
 Secret enemies can be especially difficult to deal with.
 They can be co-workers, fellow church members, so-called friends—even relatives or other “loved ones.”
-It’s sad, but true.
+It’s sad situation when someone hides the fact that they don't like you, but it does happen.
 So how do you know if someone is a covert enemy?
 We don’t always know, but we need to be mindful in observing people who are in our lives—comparing their actions to their diction.
 When you begin to see, often, a “disconnect” between what someone says to you and their actions toward you, then that is most likely a warning sign.

 People who tell you they're going to do one thing and then do another might want you to see them in a way that is different from the person they truly are.
 I’ve found that when people continuously present a "likeable" character or personality to me, and then I observe them constantly engaging in behavior or actions toward me or others that seem contrary to the personality they portray, in my mind, I see caution lights.
 After all, why present a false character or personality to anyone?
 Someone who is consciously or unconsciously wavering; wanting to be seen as one type of person, when they are actually another type, is presenting a facade.
 And how can anyone trust a façade?